Colloquium: Quantum anomalous Hall effect: MnBi Te : an Intrinsic Magnetic TI

-More recently, \onlinecite{gao2021layer} observed that an AH effect is induced in an even SL number ($N=6$) MnBi$_2$Te$_4$ device by a gate electric field, an effect that is referred to as the layer Hall effect.
-They interpreted their results in terms of electric field-induced polarization and layered-locked Berry curvatures.
+More recently, \onlinecite{gao2021layer} observed that an AH effect is induced in an even SL number ($N=6$) MnBi$_2$Te$_4$ device by a gate electric field. \czchang{This effect is referred to as the layer Hall effect, \addCXL{ in which the Hall current responses are layer dependent and can cancel each other in two opposite layers due to the combined symmetry of inversion and TR.
+Applying a gate voltage breaks inversion and thus leads to the emergence of a large, layer-polarized AH effect.
+Reversing gate voltages can change the sign of AH resistance.} } \czchang{In this work, \onlinecite{gao2021layer}} interpreted their results in terms of electric field-induced polarization and layered-locked Berry curvatures.
 We note that the interpretations of transport observations like these can be reinforced by RMCD data, as discussed above \cite{yang2021odd,ovchinnikov2021intertwined}.
 The studied MnBi$_2$Te$_4$ device has a quantized AH effect in the field-induced spin-aligned state when the chemical potential is tuned to the charge neutral point.
 The layer Hall effect, on the other hand, is observed when the Fermi level lies outside the gap and is not quantized.
 A gate-induced sign reversal of the AH effect near-zero magnetic field was systematically studied in exfoliated MnBi$_2$Te$_4$ devices by \onlinecite{zhang2019experimental}.
-In odd SL number $N$ MnBi$_2$Te$_4$ thin films, the QAH efffect is expected \cite{lei2021gate} to break down after gate electric fields excceed a breakdown field $\sim 10$ meV/nm.
+In odd SL number $N$ MnBi$_2$Te$_4$ thin films, the QAH effect is expected \cite{lei2021gate} to break down after gate electric fields exceed a breakdown field $\sim 10$ meV/nm.